mflova/mflova-coding-guidelines/python/general.md

 - Use the method all to functions related to check all the elements from a structure without the need of a `for` loop.
 Example: `all(isinstance(x, str) for x in val)` returns a `True` if all elements returned are `True`.
+- Instead of installing a package with `pip3 install .`, add the flag `-e` from editable so that everytime you modify the Python code you do not have to reinstall the package.

 ## Mutable vs inmutable objects